johnoclockdk/CS2_Advertisements/README.md

 # Advertisements Database Plugin

 ## Description
-The Advertisements Database plugin is designed for Counter-Strike: Source (CSS) servers.
+The Advertisements Database plugin is designed for Counter-Strike: 2 (CS2) servers.
 It allows you to manage and display advertisements stored in a database at specified intervals.

 ## Requirements
 To use this plugin, you need to have the following requirements installed: